dopamine/xiple.blog/_posts/2021-11-30-cofete-la-zarza.md

 ---

-As I unexpectedly found myself [without much to do for a week on Fuerteventura]({% post_url 2021-11-28-fuerteventura %}), I trowled the internet to find viable hiking routes I could access without a car from where we were staying.
+As I unexpectedly found myself [without much to do for a week on Fuerteventura]({% post_url 2021-11-28-fuerteventura %}), I trawled the internet to find viable hiking routes I could access without a car from where we were staying.

 I massively lucked out as the `PR FV-54` path to the tallest peak of the island, Pico La Zarza, started just around the corner from our flat, so there was no question that I would be tackling it on my week "off".